nomad-coe/nomad/docs/develop/setup.md

 Nomad is based on python modules from the NOMAD-coe project.
 This includes parsers, python-common and the meta-info.
 These modules are maintained as their own GITLab/git repositories.
-To clone and initialize them run:
+To clone and initialize these modules, run:

 ```sh
 git submodule update --init